 In this paper, we propose a new index for dynamic ability to change configuration as a subsegment redundancy utilization, named Dynamic Reconfiguration Manipulability (DRM), and demonstrate the manipulability with numerical examples for a 4-link manipulator and a humanoid robot.
 In addition, we introduced Lifting Approach which grantees to keep the posture of humanoid robot stable.
-And, we confirmed that the robot with walking shape of crouching down has higher dynamic ability to change configuration than walking shape of stretching humanoid's leg.
+And, we confirmed that the robot with walking shape of crouching down has higher dynamic ability to change configuration than walking shape of stretching humanoid's leg, which can be hopefully used for adaptation for uneven surface of ground.